SENIOR FELLOWS

 Mr. Makoto Fujimura

-Makoto Fujimura is a contemporary artist, curator, writer, and founder of the International Arts Movement Fujimura Institute.
+Makoto Fujimura is a contemporary artist, curator, writer, and founder of the International Arts Movement and Fujimura Institute.

 Fujimura was born in 1960 in Boston, Massachusetts.
 Educated bi-culturally between the U.S. and Japan, he graduated from Bucknell University in 1983 and received an MFA from Tokyo National University of Fine Arts and Music with a Japanese Governmental Scholarship.
 His thesis painting was purchased by the university, and he was invited to study in the Japanese Painting Doctorate program.